 Discretion is everything

-Despite the sheet of conquest that spanned dozens of famous names (and thousands of forgotten ones), every continent and several decades, Rubi never bragged about his success.
+Despite the sheet of conquests that spanned dozens of famous names (and thousands of forgotten ones), every continent and several decades, Rubi never bragged about his success.
 (Though Taki Theodoracopulos, the legendary reporter from the frontline of debauchery, does remember how, when Rubi got drunk, he would take out his guitar and sing, “I’m just a gigolo.”)

 Rubi knew that his actions spoke for themselves.
 And that when it came to gossip, less was always more.
 “We never spoke about girls,” says Claude Terrail, the owner of the restaurant La Tour d’Argent in Paris.
 “He was a gentleman, and a gentleman who has a lot of success with girls keeps his big mouth shut.
 Never speak about what happened.
 Everyone should learn that lesson.”